Diese Seite zum Buch hinzufügen

 Real-time audio and video transmissions place significantly higher demands on network connections than regular websites.
 Therefore, it is recommended to use a wired network connection instead of WiFi, if possible.
 You can test the speed of your network connection at https://speedtest.rz.tu-clausthal.de/.
 For a stable connection, you need to have the following minimum results:

 Current laptops are usually equipped with good webcams.
 However, when using a PC or external monitor, then a separate webcam is needed.
-The computing centre recommends the following Logitech webcams for individual work stations: models C925E and C930E for occasional use and model „Brio Ultra-HD Pro“ for lecturers and frequent users.
+The computing centre recommends the following Logitech webcams for individual work stations: model „Brio 500“ and model „Brio Ultra-HD Pro“ for advanced users.
 For an optimal setup, please install the associated software Logi Tune.

 Note that webcams for individual work stations are not sufficient for the use in meeting rooms.
 Please contact the computing centre for advice on how to best equip your meeting room with video conferencing technology.

-At present, it is not possible to record meetings or events on BBB.
+At present, it is not possible to record meetings or events on the BBB server at TU Clausthal.
 To record a lecture in a lecture hall, please use the Opencast system.
 To create your own lecture video using screen recording on a PC, the computing centre offers a license for Camtasia.
 See Camtasia for more information.

-Based on our own experience and those from other universities, we expect meetings with one or two presenters and approximately 300 listeners to be possible without any problems.
-It is further possible to have meetings with 50 participants who all use video.
+Based on our own experience and those from other universities, we expect meetings with one to three presenters and approximately 500 listeners to be possible without any problems.
+It is further possible to have meetings with more than 50 participants who all use video.
 As the number of participants increases, the webcam resolution, refresh rate, and data rate are automatically reduced.
 This prevents overloading end devices.
 Once the number of participants reaches 16*, BBB changes to a page-by-page display (*32 for moderators).

 When we started using BBB in 2020, it was not always very reliable and efficient.
 In addition, there was little experience with hosting larger events.
 Because of that, we had exclusive servers for important BBB events in a so-called VIP environment.
 Since then, BBB has significantly improved.
 In March 2022, we consolidated and unified the BBB server environment.
 We now have 12 equally strong BBB nodes across which all sessions are automatically distributed.
 Based on our utilization measurements over several months, we consider this environment to be sufficiently stable and efficient so that exclusive BBB servers are no longer needed.